 - Let the dough rest, covered with plastic wrap, for about 15 minutes.

-- If using the refried beans, place them in a blender or food processor and process until smooth.
-Do the same with the pork -- the consistency should be more like a paste.
+- If using the refried beans and/or the pork, place in a blender or food processor and process until smooth.
+The consistency should be like a paste.

-- Place filling of choice in the indentation, and carefully wrap dough around the filling to seal.
+- Place the cheese, beans, pork, or a combination of fillings in the indentation, and carefully wrap dough around the filling to seal.

-- Flatten the ball into a disk, about 1/4 inch thick, being careful to keep filling from leaking out of the edges (which can take a little practice).
+- Flatten the ball into a disk, about 1/4 inch thick, being careful to keep the filling from leaking out of the edges.
+This can take a little practice.

 - Wipe a very small amount of oil onto the surface of a heavy skillet (cast iron works well).
 Heat the skillet over medium heat, and place the pupusas in the skillet.

-- Once pupusa is brown on each side, like a tortilla gets when heated, flip as necessary (about 2 to 3 minutes per side).
-Remove from heat and serve warm with a side of pickled cabbage slaw (curtido) and tomato sauce (salsa roja).
+- Remove from heat and serve warm with a side of pickled cabbage slaw (curtido) and tomato sauce (salsa roja).

 Although pupusas resemble arepas, the two South American specialties are different from one another.
 Pupusas are from El Salvador while arepas are a signature dish in Venezuela and Columbia.
 They are both griddle-cooked corn cakes, but the dough for pupusas is made with nixtamalized (alkaline-treated) corn, which gives them the same distinctive nutty corn flavor as tortillas and tamales.
 Arepas are made with masarepa, a special cornmeal, making this hand-held treat creamy on the inside and crispy on the outside.